RR-someOne/Financial-Models-using-Time-Series/README.md

-## Financial Models using Time Series
+## Financial Models using Time Series and Financial Forecasting

 ## Overview
 This repository is dedicated to the implementation and analysis of various financial models using time series data.
 The project provides a collection of scripts and notebooks that demonstrate how to apply common time series techniques to financial data, including forecasting, volatility modeling, and backtesting strategies.
 The goal is to provide a practical resource for understanding and building predictive financial models.